modeseven-lfit/project-reports/WORKFLOW_INTEGRATION.md

 ### **Gerrit API Integration**

-The system can automatically fetch repository creation dates from Gerrit servers for repositories that have no commits.
-This eliminates "Unknown" creation dates in reports.
+The system can integrate with Gerrit servers to fetch project metadata for enhanced reporting capabilities.

 **Configuration:**